 Ultima VII features a sophisticated skill and inventory system that allows the player to develop the character in ways that match their playing style.
-Along the way, you will meet new NPCs, and old friends from past games who you can invite into your party.
+Along the way, the Avatar will meet new NPCs, and old friends from past games who they can invite into their party.
 While Ultima VII was not the first game in the series to feature mouse support, it was the first to feature a "point and click" user interface as its preferred form of input.

 An expansion pack Ultima VII: The Forge of Virtue was released in 1992.
 It is included in most later releases of the game.